LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/examples/2_example_send_message.md

 search: include
 ---

-This is an example of how to send a message to LiveEngage to an open conversation.
+This is an example of how to send a message to LiveEngage to an open conversation using the SEND API endpoint.
 The conversation ID is required to address the conversation and it is passed in the JSON payload.

 ### Send a message